-It is indeed a change in the life of a believer, when he fully grasps and experiences the difference between the Law of God and the Will of the He sees how the only power to do the will Father. is the unceasing experience of the Father's presence, His loving voice, His guiding eye, His inspiring He sees how that was the life Jesus lived. love. how nothing less is the life Christ lives in us.
+It is indeed a change in the life of a believer, when he fully grasps and experiences the difference between the Law of God and the Will of the Father.
+He sees how the only power to do the will is the unceasing experience of the Father's presence, His loving voice, His guiding eye, His inspiring love.
+He sees how that was the life Jesus lived, how nothing less is the life Christ lives in us.
 He learns to understand how doing the Father's will is the one blessing into which faith is to lead us, the one secret of abiding union with Christ Jesus.
-Go out, my soul, into thy work this day, and let thy life be transfigured by the one thought: Like Jesus, with Jesus, in Jesus I live to do the Father's will.
-And as you fail, or fear to fail, just whisper: "O my Lord, my Elder Brother, Thou and I, Thou and I, are we not one in doing the Father's will."
+Go out, my soul, into your work this day, and let your life be transfigured by the one thought: Like Jesus, with Jesus, in Jesus I live to do the Father's will.
+And as you fail, or fear to fail, just whisper: "O my Lord, my Elder Brother, You and I, You and I, are